 One technician calls in sick.
 Another technician runs late on a job.
 Yet another discovers they must pick up a spare from the depot because an additional problem was identified.
 One of your technicians is stuck in traffic and is going to miss a planned call.
 At the same time, two high priority calls come in that require service within the next four hours or will result in penalties.
 How should the schedule be adjusted to compensate for all of these conditions?

 Your Most Proactive, High-Performance Approach to Dealing with Dynamic Schedules

 This is just an average day for many dispatchers, and they usually have some interesting ways to solve the problem.
 Not by following a simple set of rules, typically, but the ability to make trade-offs between different options.
-The problem is that as the options grow more complex and there are more factors to consider, a dispatcher can only handle so much.
-Subdividing technicians and dispatchers to territories can help, but that simplification does not allow for optimization across the business.
+The problem is that as maintenance and break/fix scheduling options grow more complex and there are more factors to consider, a dispatcher can only handle so much.
+Subdividing technicians and dispatchers to territories can help, but that simplification does not allow for scheduling optimization across the business.
 How can the trade-offs between schedule attainment and productivity be managed?
 Service companies have to deal with the realities of not having enough resources, having too much work to do, coping with schedules that are hard to predict, and trying to meet continuously increasing customer expectations for service.